|Bobby van Deusen|

 I have been in Mobile since February 2006 and continued a small practice teaching out of my home.

-In the fall of 2006 the back pain returned, caused by a lumbar scoliosis which has produced a 6 inch decrease in height in just a few years.
+In the fall of 2006 the back pain returned, caused by a lumbar scoliosis which has produced a 6 inch decrease in height in just a couple of years.
 Four lessons a month, for 2 years, in Atlanta (a 5 hour drive) took the pain from constant to intermittent.
 The past two years of weekly lessons in New Orleans (a 2 hr drive) have greatly reduced my pain, as long as I pay attention to how I move and perform a few simple AT procedures on a regular schedule.
 Teaching the Technique is the most effective method to concentrate my attention on how I use myself, and this is one reason I am working to expand my practice with this website and other marketing tools.

 I have the found Alexander Technique a wonderful treatment for back and RSI pain.
 My teaching with dancers, and musicians as well as pain sufferers has convinced me that the Technique can help with just about any difficulty.
 It has with me, and I hope it will with you too.